 Many organizations offer adoption loans and grants that families can apply toward adoption expenses.
 Adoption loans must be paid back, sometimes with little to no interest.
-Grants are awarded gifts that do not need to be repaid.
+A non-profit organization typically awards grants; you do not need to pay them back.
 Most grants require that you are currently working with an adoption agency and have completed an adoption home study.
 Both loans and grants may require follow-up photos or a summary of your adoption journey.

 Some organizations will prioritize grants and loans for hopeful adoptive parents who seek to adopt older children, children with special needs, or sibling groups.
 Whatever your adoption preferences, an adoption loan or grant could be the financial assistance for adoption you need to ease your financial stress.
 Spend time researching all of your options.
 Here are just a few:

-LightStream – LightStream, a division of SunTrust Bank, offers low-interest, fixed-rate adoption loans starting at 5.95% APR for applicants with good credit.
-This is a private, online application.
-It is simple and takes only a short time to complete.
+LightStream – LightStream, a division of SunTrust Bank, offers low-interest, fixed-rate adoption loans starting at 9.49% APR for applicants with good credit.
+Their private online application is simple and takes only a short time to complete.
 Once approved, you choose when you want to have the funds deposited in your account.

 ABBA Fund – ABBA Fund offers adoption assistance for Christian families.
-They offer interest-free loans as well as their Christian Family Adoption Grant.
-In lieu of a traditional legal agreement, ABBA uses a covenant loan agreement.
+They provide interest-free loans as well as their Christian Family Adoption Grant.
+Instead of a traditional legal agreement, ABBA uses a covenant loan agreement.
 When you receive financial assistance from ABBA, you commit to honoring your covenant with God.

 Lifesong for Orphans – Lifesong for Orphans offers creative fundraising tools, matching grants, and interest-free loans for qualified families.
-The level of financial assistance is based on the financial needs of the adoptive family, the needs of the child, availability of funds, and support from the adoptive family’s church.
+They base the level of financial assistance on the financial needs of the adoptive family, the child’s needs, the availability of funds, and support from the adoptive family’s church.

 Social media and crowdfunding platforms have opened up fundraising opportunities like never before.
-You are no longer limited to neighbor yard sales and bake sales to earn financial assistance for adoption.
+You are no longer limited to neighborhood yard sales and bake sales to earn financial assistance for adoption.
 You can now bring your adoption fundraising efforts to a more global community.
-These crowdfunding platforms can help you connect with a wider audience and raise more considerable funds with speed and efficiency.
+These crowdfunding platforms can help you connect with a wider audience and raise considerable funds quickly and efficiently.

 AdoptTogether – Create your profile on the world’s largest fundraising platform and connect with people in your community and beyond to help fund your adoption.

-AdoptionBridge – This ministry of Every Child has a Name can help you bridge gaps in financing your adoption through crowdfunding, their generous donors, and partner agencies.
+AdoptionBridge – This ministry of Every Child Has a Name can help you bridge gaps in financing your adoption through crowdfunding, generous donors, and partner agencies.